pnd4/pnd4.github.io/source/_posts/2014-04-03-dual-monitor-toggle.md

 categories:
 ---

-Recently I found myself in need of a way to switch X into single-monitor mode without having to kill the running instance of X, which is fine if you don't have any unsaved work, since it crashes all programs running within X as well.
+_Recently I found myself in need of a way to switch X into single-monitor mode without having to kill the running instance of X, which is fine if you don't have any unsaved work, since it crashes all programs running within X as well._

 ## xrandr

-Using `xrandr` we are able to dynamically modify our desktop's properties.
+Using `xrandr`[^1] we are able to dynamically modify our desktop's properties.

 **OFF**